OUR TEAM

 Norman Barth

 Dr. Norman Barth is a retired U.S. Foreign Service officer.
 His twenty years at the U.S. State Department included serving on delegations to the UNFCCC Climate Change negotiations and as the U.S. Liaison to the Buildings and Appliances Task Force of the Asia-Pacific Partnership for Clean Development and Climate.
-Norman obtained a Ph.D. in physics from UNC-Chapel Hill.
-He did post-doctoral research at MIT, Harvard, Brown, and Freiburg University in Germany much of it centered on climate and climate modeling.
+His post-doctoral research at MIT, Harvard, Brown, and Freiburg University in Germany centered mostly on climate and climate modeling.
 His last academic position was at Scripps Institution of Oceanography.
-Norman lives in Arlington and has two daughters aged 19 and 15.
+Norman lives in Arlington and has two daughters.

 Sampak Garg

-Sampak grew up primarily in Northern California but has called Arlington home for the past 12 years.
+Sampak grew up primarily in Northern California, but has called Arlington home for over a decade now.
 As a husband and father, he cherishes Arlington’s livability and community.
 Our natural resources are a big part of what makes Arlington a great place to live, and Sampak wants to be part of an organization that helps preserve them.
 He currently works as a lawyer for a large technology company.

 Aisha Husain